Sofya Aptekar, Department of Sociology

-Matthew Axtell, History.
-Matthew Axtell's project, "The Policing of the Ohio River, 1830-1861," will explore the regulatory life of the Ohio River during the mid-19th Century.
+Matthew Axtell’s project, “The Policing of the Ohio River, 1830-61,” will explore the regulatory life of the Ohio River during the mid-19th century.
 As a legal historian of the American environment, Matthew's study of how U.S. geography has shaped American law, and how law has in turn reshaped urban and rural U.S. geography will include the analysis of court records, police records, public health records, and navigation records in civic, state, and federal archives in Ohio, Kentucky, and West Virginia.

-J. Michelle Coghlan, English.
-Michelle Coghlan's dissertation,"Revolution’s Afterlife: the Paris Commune in American Cultural Memory," traces the Commune’s uncanny persistence in the U.S. literary and cultural imaginary into the Modernist period, unearthing the ways Americans represented and consumed the spectacle—and the specter—of the Commune and its fiery aftermath across a variety of literary forms and mass-cultural mediums.
+Michelle Coghlan’s dissertation, “Revolution’s Afterlife: the Paris Commune in American Cultural Memory,” traces the Commune’s uncanny persistence in the U.S. literary and cultural imaginary into the Modernist period, unearthing the ways Americans represented and consumed the spectacle — and the specter — of the Commune and its fiery aftermath across a variety of literary forms and mass-cultural mediums.
 With the support of a Summer Research Prize, she conducted research on her fourth chapter in the S.Guy Endore papers and the Socialist and Labor Movement Pamphlets collection at UCLA's Special Collections.